1. Home >

 Structure for Promotion, Action taken and Degree of Attainment

-• Established guidelines on prevention of cartels and bid rigging
+• Established in-house regulations on prevention of cartels and bid rigging

-• Conducted training on cartels and the “Act Against Delay in Payment, etc., to Subcontractors” and promoted awareness raising activities
+• Conducted video training on cartels and the "Act Against Delay in Payment, etc., to Subcontractors" which specified employees are required to take once a year.

 4-3 Initiatives